-Do you love Italian food?
-We do too, and that's why we dedicate ourselves to finding the best places to enjoy Italian cuisine in Kansas City.
+If you love Italian food you're in good company.
+We've done the leg work so that you can easily locate the best places available for top quality Italian cuisine in Kansas City.
 We've diligently scouted out the top eateries, and we've listened to our readers and their reviews of Kansas City restaurants.
-We share the places that get great buzz and we showcase the ones that have proven themselves over time.
-We also point out good neighborhoods for Italian restaurants in Kansas City - Shawnee Mission, for instance.
+We share the places that have received great buzz and we showcase the restaurants that have consistently proven themselves over time.
+We've located bright and bustling neighborhood joints as well as sleek and sexy restaurants where Sinatra would fit right in.
+From lunch and dinner to dynamite happy hour pricing or magnificent weekend brunches, there's no shortage of quality Italian fare in this city.
+There are even a few spots where you can buy authentic Italian ingredients to enjoy at home.
+We also point out good neighborhoods where you can find Italian restaurants in this metropolitan area - from Kansas City, Missouri to Shawnee, Kansas.
 When the craving hits, we'll make sure you get your fix!

 The North End

-Take a 90-year culinary tradition, infuse it with a new take on old favorites and you have The North End.
-Previously Lasala's, this Italian upstart offers a huge array of rib-sticking appetizers, from Fried Meatballs and Pork Chips and Cheese Sauce to Crispy Artichoke Hearts and North End Fries -- a tasty combo of seasoned waffle fries smothered in cheese sauce, bacon and jalapanos.
-The Trap is a classic Italian meat sandwich with capacola, genoa salami and Mortadella, as well as provolone cheese and giardiniera (mixed sliced vegetables).
-There's also a crisp-tender Homemade Giant Pork Tenderloin sandwich and the Hot Italian Beef "The Don Bosco."
-Pasta lovers will find plenty of choices too, from Lobster Ravioli to Chicken Parmesan accompanied by pasta or eggplant.
+Newly christened, in recent years, The North End takes a 90-year culinary tradition and infuses it with a new take on old favorites.
+This is a great place to find rib-sticking Italian appetizers, from Fried Meatballs to Crispy Artichoke Hearts or North End Fries – a tasty combo of seasoned waffle fries smothered in cheese sauce, bacon and jalapanos.
+There's an expansive menu for pasta lovers too, which includes Lobster Ravioli and Chicken Parmesan accompanied by pasta or eggplant.
+The North End's sandwiches are also popular.
+Piled high with capacola, genoa salami and Mortadella, as well as provolone cheese and giardiniera (mixed sliced vegetables), The Trap is a classic Italian meat sandwich.
+Other favorites include a crisp-tender Homemade Giant Pork Tenderloin sandwich or the Hot Italian Beef "The Don Bosco."
 Casual surroundings and nice staff make this a pleasant lunch or dinner destination.
 (816-421-2189)

 Cascone's Italian Restaurant